pacocoursey/cmdk/ARCHITECTURE.md

 > Document is a work in progress!

-⌘K is born from a simple constraint: can you write a combobox with filtering and sorting using the [compount component](https://kentcdodds.com/blog/compound-components-with-react-hooks) approach?
+⌘K is born from a simple constraint: can you write a combobox with filtering and sorting using the [compound component](https://kentcdodds.com/blog/compound-components-with-react-hooks) approach?
 We didn't want to render items manually from an array:

 ```tsx
 // No